 The urge to play is in all of usPosted by Horst Streck on Nov 8, 2012 in Gamification blog posts | 4 comments

 At six November 2012 I had the pleasure of giving a talk about gamification at the Games for Health Europe conference.
-Realizing that a lot of people still don’t know what it implies, I decided to give a speech about gamification in general with the intention to inspire people.
+Realizing that a lot of people still don’t know what it implies, I decided to give a presentation about gamification in general trying to inspire people.
 According to the reactions I achieved my goal.
 One of my topics is: “gamification should imply fun.”

 Still there is a lot of confusion about fun, it is a much broader concept than most people think.
 Fun is, according to Johan Huizinga (a Dutch historian and one of the founders of modern cultural history), an absolutely primary category of life, familiar to everybody at a glance right down to the animal level (Wikipedia: fun).

 Fun is also subjective.
-We all pretty much know what it means, but two persons don’t experience something funny the same way.
+We all pretty much know what it means, but two different persons don’t experience it in the same way.
 One may like it; the other may not.
 Most programmers have fun writing code, something a musician find hard to imagine.
 Bottom line: fun can be found in many things in many ways by different people, but the result stays the same.
 We enjoy it and it gives us energy.

 I found a youtube video which I used in my presentation.
-That video did something for me.
-It presents us something that everybody wants to do from within: “play.”
+I used it because it inspired me.
+It appeals to something that all people want to do: “play.”

-Humans have the urge to play and this is very well expressed through this inspiring video.
-When asked who played the imaginary games in this video all attendees raised their hands as far as I could see.
+Humans have the urge to play and this is very well expressed through this video.
+When asked who played the imaginary games in this video all attendees of my presentation raised their hands.
 Please watch the video yourself and let me know if you played one or more of these games.

 To conclude, if we have the urge to play, why not use it in a positive way.
 Provide play in our daily activities and turn it into fun.
 It has a positive influence on our: productivity, health, satisfaction and energy level.
-Bring gamification into your environment!
+Gamification can make it possible.